-Highland Games Athlete Registration & Information – REGISTRATION OPENS NOVEMBER 15
+Highland Games Athlete Registration & Information – 2017 REGISTRATION IS NOT OPEN YET.

 The Scottish Highland Games are traced back to King of Scots Malcolm III, who summoned contestants to a footrace in order to find the fastest runner in the land to serve as royal messenger.
 Over the centuries, Highland Games events have expanded to include entertainment and exhibits celebrating Scottish and Gaelic culture.
 Thousands of fans from throughout Florida, Georgia and the Carolinas turn out every year for the St. Augustine Celtic Festival Highland Games.